Encharted Cook

 Substitutions and Variations

-• Keto or Low Carb - Omit the brown sugar for a keto-low carb version.
+• Keto or Low Carb Version - Omit the brown sugar for a keto-low carb version.
 Alternatively, you can substitute a sugar-free, low-carb brown sugar substitute.

 • Use Maple Bacon - This is my favorite way to get a boost of maple flavor.
 Simply wrap the smokies in maple bacon instead of smoked or regular.